eliarizzetto/meta_prov_fixer/README.md

 - `-e, --endpoint` (required) — SPARQL endpoint URL to update.
 - `-m, --meta-dumps` (required) — Path to a JSON file containing a list of published meta-dump records; this must be a JSON list of 2-item arrays: `["YYYY-MM-DD", "<dump-doi-or-url>"]`.
 - `-i, --issues-log-dir` — Directory where detected issues (JSON Lines) will be written.
 Required when `--dump-dir` is used.
-- `-d, --dump-dir` — If provided, detection will read RDF dump files from this directory instead of querying the SPARQL endpoint.
+- `-d, --dump-dir` — If provided, detection will read RDF dump provenance files from this directory instead of querying the SPARQL endpoint.
 - `-c, --checkpoint` — Path to a checkpoint file (default: `checkpoint.json`).
 - `--dry-run` — Run pipeline in dry-run mode (no updates applied; useful for debugging).
 - `-l, --log-fp` — File path for pipeline logs.
 Defaults to `provenance_fix_<today>.log`.